 Since butane is cost-effective and less dense than propane, it’s my top pick for no-power cooking.
 Learning when and why to use a butane stove only takes a few moments.
 It’s well worth the time since butane cooking is fast.

 Make sure you have a way to feed yourself and your loved ones in an emergency.
-Store your butane and stove properly and use it only when it’s necessary.
+Store your butane and stove properly and use them only when it’s necessary.